 The ToolBox radio set in operation: Note the PVC J-Pole antenna mounted on the plywood under the radio.
 Attached via a 1/2 inch pipe flange, the weight of the radio held the antenna in place.
 Unfortunately, the J-Pole did not have enough gain to overcome the terrain issues during this specific exercise – hence the Yagi.
 Otherwise, the PVC J-Pole works great.
 Simple, easy to set up, flexible, cheap, has gain!

-Below is a photo of our 2008 RACES – CERT Field Day site using different gear at Central Park in San Ramon CA. Some new hams here – they worked HF contacts all over the western US and Alaska.
+Below is a photo of our 2008 RACES – CERT Field Day site using different gear at our Central Park.
+Some new hams here – they worked HF contacts all over the western US and Alaska.
 “Wow!
 This is cool”

 Below is a photo of our 2009 RACES – CERT Field Day site.
 It was HOT – hence the parachute!
 The AB-85 aluminum mast held our HF dipoles as well as the ‘chute.
 This station was solar powered and operated on 2 meters and most HF bands, both SSB voice and CW.
 That curved antenna above the operating table is a 2 meter J-Pole antenna built inside a piece of PVC pipe and taped to the table leg – simple, effective, not too straight.